zalando-zmon/zmon-data-service/README.md

+# ZMON Data Service

-Worker send its data to the zmon-data-service, which is itself responsible for:
+Worker sends its data to the zmon-data-service, which is itself responsible for:

  * storing it in Redis for frontend
  * storing it in KairosDB for charting
  * track size/rate by team